aeandre/BIS15L_Project_Group11/Claire/Claire-Tidy-Attempt.md

 ## # ... with 279,710 more rows
 ```

-#### wrangling the taxonomy column into genus, species, strain, and culture
+#### wrangling the taxonomy column into genus, species, strain, and culture + identifying unknown species

 ```r
 asd_microbiome_tidy <- asd_microbiome_longer %>%